Mathics3/Mathics3-development-guide/docs/what-is-mathics.rst

   debugger also doesn't follow Wolfram Language behavior, so that is also a Mathics3 Module.

-If the thing you want to add is listed as a Wolfram Language Builtin Function, then it goes in Mathics core.
+If the thing you want to add is listed as a Wolfram Language Builtin Function, then it goes in Mathics3 Kernel.

 Below we list some of Mathics3 module packages.
 A full list can be found by looking in the `Mathics3 organization